BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ## Running the training

-With all of that in place, head back over to the `Train` tab / the `Train` subtab, and click the `Train Embedding` to (finally!) start the training.
+With all of that in place, head back over to the `Train` tab / the `Train` subtab, and click the orange `Train Embedding` button to (finally!) start the training.

 The training process will first prepare your dataset (the images) for training.
-It will then start the training itself, generating a (probably not great quality) image every N steps.
+It will then start the training, generating an image every N steps.

 Don't worry if some of the images are weird, or don't even contain a person; that's normal, in my experience.
-However, at some point you should start to see a majority of images that look roughly like your input character.
-(Don't worry if the hairstyle doesn't match; we specified that separately in the training prompt, so SD isn't learning it as a fundamental part of what `fr3nchl4dysd15` means.)
+However, at some point you should start to see a majority of images that increasingly look like your input character.

 # 5. Choosing and validating a particular iteration of the trained embedding

 Okay!
 We're nearly there.
 The final step is to identify the "Goldilocks" iteration of our trained embedding - the one where it is "just right".
 We're looking for an iteration where prompts for `fr3nchl4dysd15` generate an image that looks like our character (so it's "not too cold"), without showing generation artifacts where the character looks over-stylized or distorted (so it's "not too hot").

 To put it another way: training a Textual Inversion embedding is a bit like baking cookies.
-If you don't bake them for long enough, then they don't look like cookies - they're still just raw dough.
-But if you bake them for too long, they look burned and frazzled, and they're not going to be good to eat.
+If you don't bake them for long enough, then they don't look like cookies - they're still raw dough.
+But if you bake them for too long, they become burned and frazzled, and they're not going to be good to eat.
 What you're looking for is the training iteration of your embedding that is the perfect cookie - baked, but not over-baked.

-## Finding out when the embedding turned
+## Finding out when the embedding became "good"

-The best way to find out when your embedding turned into an embedding of `fr3nchl4dysd15` is to generate a bunch of sample images for the same input seeds with a range of embeddings from the training.
+The best way to find out when your embedding turned into an embedding of `fr3nchl4dysd15` is to generate a bunch of sample images, for the same input seeds. with a range of embeddings from different steps in the training process.

-If you navigate to A1111's `textual_inversion` folder on disk, and look inside a folder for today's date, you should find a folder named `fr3nchl4dysd15`.
-I recommend copying this somewhere else on your computer, and naming it so that you can remember which iteration of your training efforts it represents.
+After following the training process from step 4 above, you should be able to navigate to A1111's `textual_inversion` folder on disk, and find a folder for today's date.
+Inside it, you should find a folder named `fr3nchl4dysd15`.
+This folder is the results of your training.
+(I recommend copying the folder somewhere else on your computer, and naming it so that you can remember which iteration of your training efforts it represents.)

-Then, copy all of the embeddings (yes, _all_ of them) from that folder into A1111's root-level `embeddings` folder.
+Next, copy all of the embeddings (yes, _all_ of them) from that folder into A1111's root-level `embeddings` folder.
 (This is the folder where A1111 looks for embeddings to use in prompts.)
 Once they are copied, head over to the `txt2img` tab, and click the "Show/hide extra networks" icon underneath the orange `Generate` button.
 This will show a bunch of cards for all of the embeddings that A1111 currently knows about.
 Click the `Refresh` button (to the right of the `Search…` field) to reload the `embeddings` folder, which will inform A1111 about all of the new embeddings you just copied.
 (If you don't perform this "refresh" step, A1111 won't use your embeddings in its prompts.)

 Make sure that the list of cards updates to show all of your embeddings, then click the "Show/hide extra networks" icon to hide them all again.